MerginMaps/docs/src/manage/selective_sync/index.md

 }
 ```

-Example config setup to use selective sync only on files (photos) in subdirectory `images`:
+Example config setup to use selective sync only on files (photos) in subfolder `images`:
 ```json
 {
   "input-selective-sync": true,